Creative Ad Ideas for Facebook Campaigns

-A group of brand marketers, strategists, and creative directors at Facebook’s Creative Shop reviewed hundreds of top performing video ads.
-They identified four different categories in which all of these ads fell into including, basic in motion, brand in motion, benefit in motion and demo in motion.
-And also provided tips and best practices on how to improve videos ads to increase your ad’s user value.
+A group of brand marketers, strategists, and creative directors at Facebook’s Creative Shop reviewed hundreds of top-performing video ads.
+They identified four different categories in which all of these ads fell into including, basic in motion, brand in motion, benefit in motion, and demo in motion.
+And also provided creative ad ideas and best practices on how to improve video ads to increase your ad’s user value.
 In addition, these videos can be created with limited assets as they consist of still images and simple animations of different elements.

 Basics in Motion

 A simple video or animation.
 You can start with a still image and animate 1 – 2 elements of the image such as a character.
 You can also use music to add excitement.